-4.1.4 Internal Infrastructure Capabilities
+4.1.3 Internal Infrastructure Capabilities

-This section covers a list of implicit Cloud Infrastructure capabilities and measurements that define a Cloud Infrastructure.
-These capabilities and metrics determine how the Cloud Infrastructure behaves internally.
-They are hidden from workloads (i.e. workloads may not know about them) but they will impact the overall performance and capabilities of a given Cloud Infrastructure solution.
+This section covers a list of implicit Cloud Infrastructure capabilities and measurements.
+These capabilities and metrics are hidden from workloads (i.e., workloads may not know about them) but they will impact the overall performance and capabilities of a given Cloud Infrastructure solution.